This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is weight loss?

 Losing weight is about losing pounds .
-We can voluntarily lose pounds with a diet for aesthetic or therapeutic purposes .
-But it can also be an unintended consequence of certain progressive organic diseases or eating disorders.
+We can voluntarily lose pounds with a diet for aesthetic or therapeutic purposes.
+But it can also be an unintentional consequence of certain progressive organic diseases or eating disorders.

-All in all, weight loss (pound loss) is the process of reducing total body weight , which is the sum total of muscle mass, fat, bone mass, vital organs, and water.
+All in all, weight loss (loss of pounds) is the process of reducing total body weight , which is the sum total of muscle mass, fat, bone mass, vital organs and water.

 The main objective of weight loss is, therefore, to have a noticeable decrease in the value shown on the scale .
-The weight you lose can be related to muscle, water, or fat.
+The weight you lose may be related to muscle, water, or fat.

 For example, weight loss can come from any of the following bodily functions:

-With the example above, we can conclude that weight loss can come from different components of the body.
+With the above example, we can conclude that weight loss can come from different components of the body.

 What is fat loss?